Hôtel de Longueville – Détailleur 1791

 In early 1791, the Hôtel de Longueville was still in the hands of the fermiers de tabac, the association of individuals who imported, manufactured, sold, and taxed tobacco products for the crown as a royal monopoly.
 The national government was already planning to end the monopoly, however, hoping, in part, that a free market would promote the production and consumption of tobacco grown in France.
 In March of 1791 the government voted to end the royal monopoly.

-As we discussed in earlier issues, individuals long involved with the royal tobacco monopoly were keen to profit from this new landscape (Huber; Phelippon Tobacco).
+As I discussed in earlier issues, individuals long involved with the royal tobacco monopoly were keen to profit from this new landscape (Huber; Phelippon Tobacco).
 Pierre Antoine Robillard, brother-in-law to Théodore Géricault’s maternal grandmother, and his nephew Jacques Florent Robillard were two such individuals hoping to profit from this change.
 The royal monopoly had been an immense enterprise employing ten thousand people.
 The story of Jean Marie Détailleur and the Robillard tobacco concern at the Hôtel de Longueville therefore must be considered within this larger context.

 1792 Verniquet Map Tuileries (detail ) courtesy of David Rumsey Maps.